apcave/acoustic/README.md

 - [Recharts](https://recharts.org/en-US/) provides the components used to plot the acoustic data.

 The acoustic physics calculations are performed by a separate state-less server component in this [respository](https://github.com/apcave/acoustic-calcs).
 It implements a [RESTful](https://aws.amazon.com/what-is/restful-api/) API written in Fortran and python.

+## Cloud Configuration

+This repository is hosted on [Vercel](http://vercel.com) it provides dynamic hosting and pre-rendering of pages.
+The client accesses the calculations API and the NoSQL database via the [Vercel](http://vercel.com) server.
+Server functions are restricted using passwords and session management in the [Next.js](https://nextjs.org) code.

+[MongoDB](https://mongodb.com) hosts the NoSQL database and the calculations API is hosted on AWS as a EC2 although there are plans to implement this API as a AWS Lamdba.
+The [Next.js](https://nextjs.org) application access these services through static passwords and connection strings that are stored in environment variables.

+CI/CD deployment including TTD checks are setup with [Vercel](http://vercel.com) where my project builds and deploys on main branch pushes at [https://sound-wave.dev](https://sound-wave.dev).
+Server secrets are managed by [Vercel](http://vercel.com).

+For further details on the calculations API see it's repository [here](https://github.com/apcave/acoustic-calcs).

+## State Management

+The server has state that is defined as pre-rendered pages and persistent storage in a NoSQL database.
+This state needs to be synchronized with the client state as the users make edits.

+The client code makes use of polling the server for updated data, optimistic updating and the server actions trigger re-rendering of pre-rendered pages when the user finalizes edits.

+[Redux](https://redux.js.org) manages state through the use of context property drilling is avoided.
+This makes for flexible and easy to maintain code.
+Reducers are used to provide functions to change state that self document.
+The use of Reducers and Selectors give confidence that components will be updated when effected by Reducers no matter where in the code they are invoked.
+Thunks simplify the job of syncronizing server and client state by extending the functionality of the Reducers.
+The client state management code is in the [/store](https://github.com/apcave/acoustic/tree/main/store) directory.

+## Search Engine Optimization

+The site is not a single page web application and is not hosted statically.
+This means that the web page contents and urls can be editing programmatically by the server.
+The most important example of this is the [https://sound-wave.dev/sitemap.xml](https://sound-wave.dev/sitemap.xml) which is used by search engines to crawl the site.
+It is not a file but a REST API defined in this code [here](https://github.com/apcave/acoustic/tree/main/app/sitemap.xml).

+The pages.tsx files in the /app and child directories are all pre-rendered by the server.
+Each of these pages include meta-data and have an entry in the site map.
+The [materials](https://github.com/apcave/acoustic/blob/main/app/acoustic/materials/page.tsx) page has a meta-data description that includes the names of all the materials that is updated whenever a user add or edits a material.
+The [models](https://github.com/apcave/acoustic/blob/main/app/acoustic/models/page.tsx) page is similar and updates when a user edits or updates a model.
+Each [model](app/acoustic/models/[modelid]/page.tsx) gets a url and entry in the site map when saved this page has the name and description in the meta-data.
+The other pages are not as complex and have static content and meta-data.

+## Project Directory Structure

 ## Getting Started